box-project/box/doc/configuration.md

-The extract (boolean) setting determines whether or not the generated stub should include a class to extract the PHAR.
-This class would be used if the PHAR is not available.
-(Increases stub file size.)

 The datetime (string) setting is the name of a placeholder value that will be replaced in all non-binary files by the current datetime.